Search

 Barbecue

 We have "Memphis style" barbecue around here.
 It's basically smoked pulled pork or ribs with barbecue sauce.
-For a sandwich, the pulled pork is chopped, put on a bun, topped with tangy bbq sauce and then a glob of coleslaw.
+For a typical sandwich, the pulled pork is chopped, put on a bun, topped with tangy bbq sauce and then a glob of coleslaw.
 I never much liked coleslaw on the sandwich.
 For me, it interferes with the rich taste of the meat and sauce.
-This town once had more barbeque restaurants restaurants than it had McDonald's.
+This town once had more barbeque restaurants restaurants than it had McDonalds.
 I worked in one as a summer job one year.
-Some of these were now-vanished franchises based in Memphis that expanded into this area.
+Some of them were now-vanished franchises based in Memphis that expanded into this area.
 Barbecue was a big fad in the seventies and eighties, but like catfish, it seems to have faded in popularity as the big fast-food chains proliferated.
-The best barbecue places are the locally-owned ones, but there are few of those left.
-The one I knew as a child, the oldest one in town, is still in operation, but it's a shadow of its former self.
-One of the best ones burned down a few years ago, and the owner decided not to rebuild.
+The best barbecue places are the independent, locally-owned ones, but there are few of those left.
+The one I knew as a child, the oldest one in town, is still in operation, but it's changed owners a couple of times and is a shadow of its former self.
+One of the best barbecue restaurants here burned down a few years ago, and the owner decided not to rebuild.
 A decent rib place downtown went out of business last year.

 One reliable way to get good bbq is to go to "Memphis in May" or to one of the many "Hog-Roasters" events held yearly around the state of Mississippi.
-There are still lots of good barbecue restaurants, such as Corky's, in Memphis, just not many here.
+There are still lots of good barbecue restaurants, such as Corky's, in Memphis, just not many in the town where I live.

 Memphis Style Barbecue Sauce